SudharakaA/SudharakaA/README.md

 👋 About Me

-I'm Sudharaka Ashen, an undergraduate Software Engineering student at the National Institute of Business Management (NIBM).
-Currently pursuing an HND in Software Engineering, I'm passionate about building impactful solutions in mobile, web, and software development.
+I'm Sudharaka Ashen, an undergraduate Computer Science student  I'm passionate about building impactful solutions in mobile, web, and software development.

 I have experience in: